 The dahlia farm is to the right, downhill.
-The side yards slope down to the south.
+The side yards slope down to the north.
 The house has a daylight basement.
 When we moved in the basement was unfinished.
 Just a concrete slab with uninsulated cinder block walls.
 It had no opening to the back yard.
 One of Dad's first improvements was to have a door cut so the power mower my brother didn't get could move from the carport into the basement, right by where Dad built the tumbler.

 My bedroom was in the middle of the front of the house at first.
 The picture window shows where that transcendent Xmas tree once gleamed.
 The window on the far left was my mom's sewing room.
 Not long after we moved in my father framed in a big room down in the basement under my room and the sewing room.
 That became an interesting combo room: my room and the TV room.
 No divider, just one big room.
 One year I got a transistor radio for Christmas.
 It picked up all kinds of distant stations at night, including some in foreign languages.
 I used to hide under the covers with it on Sunday night and listen to the AT40: America's top 40 on the clear channel broadcast from WOWO 1190 in Ft Wayne; I can still hear that jingle.
 That's where I first heard Nowhere Man

 and BJ Thomas's cover of Hank's So Lonesome I Could Cry

 That was the first music that was all mine, not my dad's.